Mc-Zen/quill/src/decorations.typ

 /// - stroke (stroke): Stroke for rectangle.
 /// - fill (color): Fill color for rectangle.
 /// - radius (length, dictionary): Corner radius for rectangle.
+/// - labels (array, string, content, dictionary): One or more labels to add to the
+///        group.
+See @@gate().
 #let gategroup(
   wires,
   steps,